 Each camp offers its own unique setting and a variety of programs and activities designed to enhance personal and spiritual growth, a deepened sense of community and sharing, and fun for all ages.
-A Spotlight on Swedenborgian Church Camps

-Almont Summer School Almont New Church Assembly Cameron and Tubspring Roads Almont, Michigan (313) 798-8487
+Almont Summer School Almont New Church Assembly Cameron and Tubspring Roads Almont, Michigan (313) 798-8487 been modified to allow for a more leisurely pace so more opportunities for rest, sharing and renewal can be enjoyed.